Kiera Bergman, Missing Arizona Teenager, Found Dead

 — Kari Lake Fox 10 (@KariLakeFox10) September 5, 2018

-Clark has been frustrated with the investigation reports KVOA being frustrated at being investigated as a suspect in the disappearance.
+Clark has been frustrated with the investigation, reports KVOA, being frustrated at being investigated as a suspect in the disappearance.

 “They treated me like a suspect from the jump… if the police even had a shred of evidence to say I had anything to do with this, they would not have let me go,” said Clark.

-Bergman’s disappearance followed an argument between herself and Clark reports AZ Central after he picked her up from work early when she was upset, the two texted throughout the day, with the last message from Clark reportedly coming at 4:08 p.m. asking where she was.
+Bergman’s disappearance followed an argument between herself and Clark, reports AZ Central, after he picked her up from work early when she was upset, the two texted throughout the day, with the last message from Clark reportedly coming at 4:08 p.m. asking where she was.
 One of Bregman’s co-workers, Destiny Hall-Chand, said that she also exchanged texts on the day in question and mentioned that Bregman said she had been picked up by an unknown individual whose identity has not been revealed.

 The Phoenix police labeled the disappearance as suspicious from the moment it was reported, describing it as “unique” and immediately launching an investigation which quickly garnered Clark for an interview.